 The District realized relative stability in all governmental activities for the 2010/2011 school year.
 Loss in enrollment of students was fairly consistent with predictions.
-The cost containment strategies implemented by Administration offset the student loss and allowed for an increase in the District's year end Fund Balance.
-Future revenue predictions remain unreliable due to Michigan's ongoing difficulty to generate accurate K-12 revenue forecasts.
-The state's continued high unemployment rate and slowing economy does not promote financial confidence for the 2011/2012 school year.
-Our ability to reach our financial goals and to maintain an adequate fund balance will present an ongoing challenge.
+The cost containment strategies implemented by Administration offset the student loss and once again allowed for an increase in the District's year end Fund Balance.
+The states continued economic struggle does not promote financial confidence.
+Our ability to reach our financial goals and to maintain an adequate fund balance will again present an ongoing challenge.